-If you're thinking about re-branding your school here are some things to expect and look for from the designer you pick for this project.
+If you're thinking about a school re-brand here are some things to expect and look for from the designer you pick for this project.
+Remember that your brand is very much part of your wider parental engagement strategy.

 Firstly let me explain some of the school branding issues and how to work with your designer to solve this.